ocaml/ocaml.org/data/success_stories/ahrefs.md

 Ahrefs has always been committed to operational efficiency and self-reliance, even as it grew to become a leader in the SEO industry.
 Unlike many VC-funded companies, Ahrefs has chosen to prioritize maintaining a small, focused team while achieving exceptional output.
 However, this approach came with its own set of challenges.

-Another challenge was scaling operations while keeping the team small.
-Ahrefs needed a cohesive and type-safe technology stack that worked seamlessly across the frontend and backend, ensuring confidence in the codebase and maintaining a high standard of output without the need to hire excessively.
+One major challenge was maintaining high-quality standards across the codebase.
+Ahrefs needed a cohesive and type-safe technology stack that worked seamlessly across the frontend and backend, enabling developers to write reliable code with confidence and ensuring a consistent, high-quality output.

-Finally, the lack of a direct connection between the frontend and backend often required backend engineers to manually create APIs, leading to delays and inefficiencies in delivering features.
-To address these challenges, Ahrefs sought a solution that could empower their lean team to work more effectively, with minimal friction and strong collaboration between all parts of the stack.
+Another challenge was scaling operations.
+The lack of a integration between the different bricks often required teams to wait on one another, needing collaboration to create APIs, leading to delays and inefficiencies in delivering features.
+The team was looking for a unified stack, empowering all engineers to contribute to any part of the stack, reducing bottlenecks, increasing ownership and business knowledge, while maintaining a high trust in the final result.

 ## Result